The 2018-2019 season is still in development but is coming together.

 For each person who attends one of Black Mirror’s performances

-a donation of $3.70 will be made to Operation Backpack, a program which helps to ensure
+a financial donation will be made to Operation Backpack, a program which helps to ensure

 St. Louis area needy school children do not go hungry on weekends.